 Chapter 11 Bankruptcy

-Chapter 11 bankruptcy is a very complex area.
-Luckily, most people who file for bankruptcy in Arkansas do not need Chapter 11 bankruptcy.
-You can read more about Chapter 11 below; however, in most situations, filing Chapter 11 is overkill for all but the most specialized of circumstances.
-If you want to learn more about your options, call Crawley Law Firm at (870) 972-1150.
+The area of Chapter 11 bankruptcy is very complex.
+Luckily, Chapter 11 bankruptcy is not necessary for most people who file for bankruptcy in Arkansas.
+Generally, in most situations, filing Chapter 11 is overkill for all but the most specialized of circumstances.
+Read more about Chapter 11 below.
+If you want to learn more about your options, give us a call today.

 Chapter 11 is a type of bankruptcy usually filed by businesses, but also available to individuals under specific circumstances.
 If an individual has assets in excess of the requirements to file Chapter 7 bankruptcy or has debts too high for Chapter 13, it may be appropriate.
 If you and your lawyer decide to file Chapter 11, this information below will provide an overview of the steps and timeline of the process.